tornikegomareli/swift-pretextkit/README.md

 <br>

-`UILabel.sizeThatFits`, `NSAttributedString.boundingRect`, and every other text measurement API on iOS calls CoreText from scratch every time — font tables, Unicode normalization, glyph shaping, line breaking.
-All of it, every call.
+When you call NSAttributedString.boundingRect or UILabel.sizeThatFits with a different width, the full CoreText pipeline runs again, shaping, line breaking, all of it.
+That's fine for a single measurement, but adds up when you're sizing hundreds of cells or reflowing text every frame.

-PretextKit does the expensive CoreText work once in `prepare()`, then answers any "how tall is this text at width X?" question with pure arithmetic in `layout()`.
-No font engine, no allocations, sub-microsecond.
+PretextKit runs CoreText once in prepare() to measure and cache segment widths.
+After that, layout() figures out where lines break at any new width using just arithmetic over those cached widths.

 Based on [Cheng Lou's insight](https://github.com/chenglou/pretext) (building on [Sebastian Markbage's text-layout](https://github.com/chenglou/text-layout)) that text shaping and line breaking are two separate problems — and only shaping is expensive.